testmyorgdotcom/testmyorg/README.md

 # testmyorg
-Automate Testing of your Salesforce organization.
+Help to automate testing of your salesforce organization.